kafeinOmer/openhab-android/docs/USAGE.md

 ##### Limitations

-The e-Safe app uses the internal Android API [AlarmManager](https://developer.android.com/reference/kotlin/android/app/AlarmManager) to get the next alarm time.
+The e-SAFE app uses the internal Android API [AlarmManager](https://developer.android.com/reference/kotlin/android/app/AlarmManager) to get the next alarm time.
 Some apps use this API (e.g. the stock calendar app) for other purposes, e.g. scheduling notifications.
-Therefore the e-Safe app may send invalid alarm times to the server.
+Therefore the e-SAFE app may send invalid alarm times to the server.
-To circumvent this the alarm times set by some apps are blocklisted in the e-Safe app and it'll send `UNDEF` instead.
+To circumvent this the alarm times set by some apps are blocklisted in the e-SAFE app and it'll send `UNDEF` instead.
 It's not possible to read the time after the next.

 #### Call State